Last updated on May 15th, 2019 at 09:01 pm

 When the chicks hatch the first thing they see is you – that makes you Mama.
 These chicks will be friendlier than hen raised chicks.
 They will rely on you to water, feed and protect them until they are old enough to be on their own.

-Where To Find Fertile Eggs?
+Where To Find Fertilized Eggs?

-Your next decision is where to get your fertile eggs from.
+Your next decision is where to get your fertilized eggs from.
 If your flock has a rooster you need look no further.
 If he is performing his duties your hens should be laying fertilized eggs.

 If you don’t have a rooster, what’s next?
-Do you have a friend that would give or sell you some fertile eggs?
+Do you have a friend that would give or sell you some fertilized eggs?
 If so – go and fetch them yourself and bring them home as gently as possible, eggs do not travel well.

 Your third choice is to buy from a breeder or hatchery that sells the eggs you want.
 Please bear in mind – eggs do not travel well – yes, I’m repeating myself but this is important to realize.